-I am currently the Education Program Coordinator at the Smithsonian Environmental Research Center.
+My name is Karen and I am currently the Education Program Coordinator at the Smithsonian Environmental Research Center, working with students K-gray and doing outdoor science education based on Smithsonian research.
 I have also been a curriculum developer for the Smithsonian Science Education Center and a contract curriculum writer for the Discovery Channel.
-In my spare time I am a blogger here at "The Infinite Spider" (Infinitespider.com), a science and nature blog for naturalists and outdoor educators.
-I love rowing crew, birding, hiking, kayaking, and being outdoors.
-My undergraduate degrees are in Environmental Science and Philosophy, and my graduate degree is in Biology.
+In my spare time I love to explore nature topics that I want to know more about, which has lead me to blogging here on "The Infinite Spider" (Infinitespider.com).
+I've designed it to be a science and nature blog for every-day people, naturalists, and outdoor educators.
 Currently I live in Annapolis, MD.
+If you have questions you can reach me at firstname.lastname@example.org.
+Let me know if you enjoy the blog or if you would like to see a particular topic covered.
+Thanks for reading!

 Big Brown Bat "Sweetie" (Photo: Matt Reinbold, Flicker Sharing).